Defying Conventional Wisdom in Spectroscopy: Power Narrowing on IBM Quantum

-This research is supported by the Bulgarian national plan for recovery and resilience, contract BG-RRP-2.004-0008-C01 (SUMMIT), project number 3.1.4.
+This research is supported by the Bulgarian national plan for recovery and resilience, contract BG-RRP-2.004-0008-C01 (SUMMIT), project number 3.1.4 and by the European Union’s Horizon Europe research and innovation program under Grant Agreement No. 101046968 (BRISQ).
 We acknowledge the use of IBM Quantum services for this work.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.